Simon-Initiative/course-digest/README.md

 # Course Digest

-This tool generates a full course histogram of element usage, bucketed by resource type and version.
+This tool takes as input a full course package source tree and generates a  histogram of XML element usage, bucketed by resource type and version, captured in a single `histogram.csv` output file.

 ## Running from source